malo-le-magueresse/RecommenderSystem/README.md

 # RecommenderSystem
-Building a recommender system for the MovieLens 100k dataset
+Building recommender systems for the MovieLens 100k and Cross-Booking datasets.